 Additional Understandings and agreements

 The BWC itself is comparatively short, comprising only 15 articles.
-Over the years, this diminutive international instrument has been supplemented by a series of additional
+Over the years, it has been supplemented by a series of additional

 understandings reached at subsequent Review Conferences, held every five years.
 The ISU regularly updates a document which provides information on additional agreements which (a) interpret, define or elaborate the meaning or scope of a provision of the Convention; or (b) provide instructions, guidelines or recommendations on how a provision should be implemented.